Port

 Meals not included

-This biking tour for the really adventurous involves cycling along a ghost road -- a road once used by traffic but now closed to vehicles and open only for non-motorized recreational use. Óshlíð is the old road between Bolungarvík and Hnífsdalur and is one of Iceland's most scenic roads.
+Gear up with a bike and set off towards the small village of Hnifsdalur -- home to only 250 people -- following one of Iceland's most scenic roads.
 It is famous for its enormous cliffs and steep mountains on one side and the roaring ocean on the other.
-It is perfect for bikers and runners -- for anyone seeking fresh air, rugged landscape views, fjord scenery and the great outdoors.
+It is perfect for anyone seeking fresh air, rugged landscape views, fjord scenery and the great outdoors.

 Notes: